KenobySky/tsm-ga-solver/README.md

 *Authors: André V Lopes and Robin Stumm*

-Using Mr Jeff Heaton Book, we used the code of the genetic algorithm chapter and changed the view to libGDX and made it more didactic for students.
+We used the code of the genetic algorithm chapter in Mr Jeff Heaton's book and added a libGDX UI to finally make it more didactic for students.
-Its possible to see the algorithm running, save samples, make benchmarks.
+You can see the algorithm running, save samples and take benchmarks.

-This Project runs on desktop devices with java installed and Android 2.2+ with OpenGL 2.0+ capabilities.
+This project runs on desktop devices with Java installed and Android 2.2+ with OpenGL 2.0+ capabilities.

 To make the program as didactic as possible, picture 1 shows the following parameters of the algorithm that can be changed:

-1. Number of Waypoints/Cities
+1. Number of waypoints/cities
-2. Number of Chromosomes
+2. Number of chromosomes
 3. Mutation percentage
 4. Mating population percentage
 5. Favored population percentage
 6. Maximum generations
 7. Minimum non-change generations
-8. Step Manually checkbox
+8. Step manually checkbox

-The number of waypoints is the quantity of cities that is inserted in the map.
+The number of waypoints is the quantity of cities that is inserted into the map.
 They are represented by white dots and connected by green lines during the process.

 ![1786806396-Settings.png](https://bitbucket.org/repo/egL9o4/images/2199362518-1786806396-Settings.png)

 *Picture 1: Settings Window*

-The number of way points is the quantity of cities that is inserted in the map.They are represented by white dots.And they are connected by green lines during the process.
 Picture 2 shows the main screen before the solution was calculated and picture 3 shows the solution displayed on screen.

 ![2266976735-mainscreen.png](https://bitbucket.org/repo/egL9o4/images/2125412026-2266976735-mainscreen.png)